adner/adner.github.io/_posts/2025-08-31-unicorn-semantic-kernel.markdown

 Request Content:
 {"instructions":"","model":"openai/gpt-oss-20b","input":[{"type":"message","role":"user","content":[{"type":"input_text","text":"Tell me a joke!"}]}],"stream":true,"user":"UnnamedAgent","store":false}
 ```
 Unfortunately, the Transformers Responses API doesn't like this format.
 As we saw before, it works fine with the simpler format - but for some reason this doesn't work.
 Probably because it is experimental.
-I logged an [issue](https://github.com/huggingface/transformers/issues/40571), so we'll have to see what happens.
+I logged an [issue](https://github.com/huggingface/transformers/issues/40571), so we'll have to see what happens. **UPDATE: 2 hours after raising the issue, there is already a [PR with a fix](https://github.com/huggingface/transformers/pull/40575) - these guys are fast!**

 So what should we do?